 Though Egypt is technically a democracy, the powers of the parliament have always been weak and, de facto, the president rules alone.
 The independence of the judiciary is limited, and it is not unusual for the government to simply ignore court rulings.
-With President el-Sisi sworn into power in 2014, the political situation in Egypt stabilized, but human rights have been experiencing a crisis.
-El-Sisi cracked down on opposition groups and thousands of his critics have been arrested, tortured, disappeared and tried in military courts.
-In 2018, the President ratified the Anti-Cyber and Information Technology Crimes Law, which ostensibly aims to combat "extremism" and "terrorism" but in reality gives the authorities power to block content.
+With President el-Sisi sworn into power in 2014, the political situation in Egypt stabilized, but human rights have been experiencing a crisis. el-Sisi cracked down on opposition groups and thousands of his critics have been arrested, tortured, disappeared and tried in military courts.
 Social media is monitored and criticism of the government or Islam is not tolerated.

 Egypt is culturally conservative and seeks to be an influential center of Sunni Islam.
 In rural and impoverished areas in particular (where many Christians live), radical imams have significant influence.
 All over, there is considerable division between Christians and Muslims.
-Employment discrimination against Christians remains evident, especially in government institutions.
+Employment discrimination against Christians remains evident, especially regarding sensitive government positions.
 Christian businesses can be boycotted.
 Christians remain vulnerable to mob attacks, which can be triggered by a rumor of alleged blasphemy or the opening of a new church.
 Usually, the local authorities use so-called "reconciliation sessions" to resolve a conflict, which often result in Muslim attackers going free and a culture of impunity for violence against Christians.

 According to the World Christian Database, 90% of Egyptians are Muslim, virtually all of them Sunni.
-Christians are especially concentrated in Upper Egypt and large cities.
+Christians are especially concentrated in Upper Egypt and in large cities.
 More than 90% of Christians are Coptic Orthodox.